orchetect/swift-prefs/README.md

 ### Custom Import/Export Formats

-PrefsKit offers plist (property list) and JSON import/export formats, but custom formats may be implemented.
+The library offers plist (property list) and JSON import/export formats, but custom formats may be implemented.

 - Create an import type conforming to the `PrefsStorageImportFormat` protocol
 - Create an export type conforming to the `PrefsStorageExportFormat` protocol

 Formats employ a strategy for processing or converting value types.
-PrefsKit offers several basic strategies, but custom strategies may be implemented.
+The library offers several basic strategies, but custom strategies may be implemented.

 - Create an import strategy type conforming to the `PrefsStorageImportStrategy` protocol
 - Create an export strategy type conforming to the `PrefsStorageExportStrategy` protocol

 ## Custom Storage Backend

-While PrefsKit offers concrete storage backends that cover the vast majority of use cases (dictionary and UserDefaults), custom backends may be implemented by conforming to the `PrefsStorage` protocol.
+While the library offers concrete storage backends that cover the vast majority of use cases (dictionary and UserDefaults), custom backends may be implemented by conforming to the `PrefsStorage` protocol.

 Additionally: